 Hot Water Crust Pastry

-However, it is fun pastry to work with, and tastes so delicious.
+However, it’s a fun pastry to work with and tastes so delicious.

 British Pork Pie Filling